openenergi/flex-device-sdk-java/Messages.md

 </table>

+The last signal point in the signal should leave the entity in a "safe" state.

+*Example of a portfolio management signal message*

+	{
+		"topic": "signals",
+		"generated_at": "2015-12-25T12:00:00Z",
+		"entities": ["l1234", "l4509"],
+		"type": "oe-add",
+		"items": [{
+			"start_at": "2015-12-25T12:01:00Z",
+			"values": [{
+				"variable": "oe-add",
+				"value": 0.1
+			}, {
+				"variable": "oe-multiply",
+				"value": "1.1"
+			}]
+		}, {
+			"start_at": "2015-12-25T13:00:00Z",
+			"values": [{
+				"variable": "oe-add",
+				"value": 0
+			}, {
+				"variable": "oe-multiply",
+				"value": "1"
+			}]
+		}]

+	}

+#### Open Energi Signal Types

+There are two Signal types that have special meaning to Open Energi's control algorithm: `oe-add` and `oe-multiply`.
+They are used to manipulate Grid Frequency before it is used as an input to the algorithm (the Effective Frequency).

+* `oe-multiply-high`: This value makes the algorithm's response to the Grid Frequency more or less extreme by multiplying its deviation from 50Hz by the given amount.
+Its default value is 1.
+It only applies when the Grid Frequency is greater than 50Hz.
+* `oe-multiply-low`: This value makes the algorithm's response to the Grid Frequency more or less extreme by multiplying its deviation from 50Hz by the given amount.
+Its default value is 1. it only applies when the Grid Frequency is less than 50Hz.
+* `oe-add`: This value alters the algorithm's response to the Grid Frequency in an additive manner (see formulae below).
+Its default value is 0.

+**Calculation**

+Given a Grid Frequency reading of *GF*, the Effective Frequency input of the control algorithm will be

+* `0.5*(2*oeMultiplyHigh*(GF - 50)+oeAdd)+50` if `GF >= 50`
+* `0.5*(2*oeMultiplyLow*(GF - 50)+oeAdd)+50` otherwise

 ### <a name="sig-schedule"></a>Schedule Signals

 Schedule signals are used to signal more complex or recurring signals to the device, similar to the “schedule” messages above.
 For a full example of such a message see below.
 The topic should be `schedule-signals`.